-The written dissertation must follow current APA style and university guidelines in the dissertation manual, including appendices.
-Once the written dissertation is complete and meets the requirements of the Dissertation Committee chair and members, students are informed that their written dissertation is acceptable as a scholarly contribution with minor revisions (students do not proceed to the defense until the committee has indicated that the written dissertation is acceptable).
-Students must then successfully defend the dissertation in front of the entire committee.
+The written dissertation must follow current APA style and university guidelines in the dissertation manual.
+Once the dissertation is complete and meets the requirements of the Dissertation Committee chair and members, students must then successfully defend the dissertation in front of the entire committee.
 At the Oral Dissertation Defense, students formally present the dissertation to the committee, demonstrating that the dissertation is their work and that they are able to explain and defend it.
 If the defense is deemed acceptable by the committee, the committee signifies its approval using appropriate forms.
 The committee must have unanimous agreement to approve the dissertation defense.
-It is likely that changes and additional work will be required to complete the dissertation following an acceptable defense.
+It is likely that changes and additions will be required to complete the dissertation following an acceptable defense.
 If their dissertation defense is rejected, the students must demonstrate substantive improvement in their ability to defend their dissertation, consistent with the response of the committee, prior to a second oral defense.

 Following approval of the defense, students make necessary corrections in their written dissertation as requested by the committee.
 These corrections must be approved by the dissertation chair and any other member(s) of the committee who wishes to review them.
-The final corrected copy is then submitted to a technical reader who reviews the dissertation to determine compliance with APA style (American Psychological Association, 2001) and university guidelines.
+The final corrected copy is then submitted to a technical reader who reviews the dissertation to determine compliance with APA style and university guidelines.
 These corrections are returned to students and must be completed within a month.

-Following approval of these corrections, students submit copies duplicated according to specifications to the Department of Graduate Psychology for binding and distribution to Bell and Howell for inclusion in Dissertation Abstracts.
+Following approval of these corrections, students submit copies duplicated according to specifications to the Department of Graduate Psychology for binding and distribution to University Microfilms Incorporated for inclusion in Dissertation Abstracts.
 A final approval, signifying completion of all the required filings, must be filed with the department to satisfy the degree dissertation requirement.
-Failure to complete all of the above within six months of the oral defense may result in a requirement that the student repeat the oral defense
+Failure to complete all of the above within six months of the oral defense may result in a requirement that the student repeat the oral defense.